huggingface/datasets/docs/source/loading_datasets.rst

 Everyone can create a dataset repository on the Hugging Face Hub and upload their data.

 For example we have created a demo dataset at https://huggingface.co/datasets/lhoestq/demo1.
-In this dataset repository we uploaded some csv files, and you can load the dataset with:
+In this dataset repository we uploaded some CSV files, and you can load the dataset with:

 .. code-block::

     >>> from datasets import load_dataset
     >>> dataset = load_dataset('lhoestq/demo1')

-You can even choose which files to use in a dataset repository.
+You can even choose which files to load from a dataset repository.
 For example you can load a subset of the **C4 dataset for language modeling**, hosted by AllenAI on the Hub.
 You can browse the dataset repository at https://huggingface.co/datasets/allenai/c4